This itinerary for driving from Seattle to San Francisco contains affiliate links.

 However, having decided to pair the dark blue hues of the PNW’s coastline with the sunshine of California, our road trip took on a new character: this time framed by giant redwood forests and eclectic neighbourhoods.

-Indeed, and on reflection, in driving Seattle to San Francisco, we were able to ensure that our road trip was not simply one adventure: but a whole series of adventures: each new state, city and suburb offering up a new experience.
+Indeed, and on reflection, by driving Seattle to San Francisco, we were able to ensure that our road trip was not simply one adventure: but a whole series of adventures: each new state, city and suburb offering up a new experience.

 Of course, we could have done with a little more time and perhaps – if we were being ambitious – we might have begun a little further north.